realmarcin/MicrobeEnvironmentGraphLearn/README.md

 date
 ```

-4. The resulting embeddings can be visualized using the UMAP notebook in [this repository] (https://github.com/realmarcin/MicrobeEnvironmentGraphLearn/blob/master/embedding_umap.ipynb).
+4. The resulting embeddings can be visualized using the UMAP notebook in [this repository](https://github.com/realmarcin/MicrobeEnvironmentGraphLearn/blob/master/embedding_umap.ipynb).